 These weren’t heavy, creamy, anchovy-laden Caesar salads.
-Made of the deeper green outer leaves, nicely torn into bite-sized pieces, dressed in garlicky caesar vinegaraitte, tossed liberally with parmesan cheese and sprinkled with golden savory croutons – it was heaven on earth.
+Made of the deeper green outer leaves, nicely torn into bite-sized pieces, dressed in garlicky Caesar vinaigrette, tossed liberally with Parmesan cheese and sprinkled with golden savory croutons – it was heaven on earth.

 At the time I thought it odd that a Mexican restaurant would serve a Caesar salad.
 The mystery, such as it was, was solved recently when I read that it’s a Mexican creation, invented by one of the Italian-born Cardini brothers – usually attributed to Cesar, although his brother Alex, a business partner, also claimed credit, supposedly causing a rift between brothers.